k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 This means that all DANM API features seamlessly work together with the SR-IOV setup described above, whether you use the [lightweight](https://github.com/nokia/danm#lightweight-network-management-experience), or the [production grade](https://github.com/nokia/danm#production-grade-network-management-experience) network management APIs.
 For example manifest objects refer to [SR-IOV demo](https://github.com/nokia/danm/tree/master/example/device_plugin_demo)

-> See following sections on how to configure and run SRIOV device plugin.
+> See following sections on how to configure and run SR-IOV device plugin.

 ## Configurations

 ### Config parameters

-This plugin creates device plugin endpoints based on the configurations given in  the config map associated with the SRIOV device plugin.
+This plugin creates device plugin endpoints based on the configurations given in  the config map associated with the SR-IOV device plugin.
 In json format this file appears as shown below:

 ```json
 {